Luana Waikiki

 No analysis available

-I searched the remarks for phrases like 'elevators', '4 elevators', 'four elevators', or 'multiple elevators' but found no explicit mention.
-Because a current value exists in the building context and there is no contradictory evidence in the remarks, I retained the value of 2 with low confidence.
+I searched the public remarks for explicit elevator references such as 'elevators,' '4 elevators,' 'four elevators,' or 'multiple elevators,' but found no direct mention.
+Since a current value already exists and nothing in the remarks contradicts it, the current value of 2 is retained with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.